-The idea is the use of several of these methods for the same system.
-If all come to approximately the same number, they give us T. While this approach was developed for production monitoring, there is definitely a strong correlation between T and the response time goal (having all users satisfied sounds like a pretty good goal), and between F and the response time requirement.
+The idea is use of several (say, three) of these methods for the same system.
+If all come to approximately the same number, they give us T. While the approach was developed for production monitoring, there is definitely a strong correlation between T and the response time goal (having all users satisfied sounds a pretty good goal), and between F and the response time requirement.
 So the approach probably can be used for getting response time requirements with minimal modifications.
-While some specific assumptions like four seconds for default or the F=4T relationship may be up for debate , the approach itself conveys the important message that there are many ways to determine a specific performance requirement and it would be better for validation purposes to get it from several sources.
-Depending on your system, you can determine which methods from the above list are applicable (or what other methods may make sense in your particular case), get the metrics and determine your requirements.
+While some specific assumptions like four seconds for default or the F=4T relationship may be up for argument, the approach itself conveys the important message that there are many ways to determine a specific performance requirement and it would be better to get it from several sources for validation purposes.
+Depending on your system, you can determine which methods from the above list (or maybe some others) are applicable, calculate the metrics and determine your requirements.